IdkwhatImD0ing/Obsidian-Vault/CSE180/Relational Algebra.md

  - Renaming ( ρ ) and Assignment (¬)
  - Natural Join (|><|), Theta-Join (|><|theta )
  - Division ( / or ÷ ) ⧖
+ - There are two “Housekeeping” operations that make Relational Algebra queries easier to write.
+	 - Assignment: ¬
+	 - Rename: r

 ###
 ![[Pasted image 20230227123941.png]]